 Amanda walked away from the church - and God - when she was 30.
-Realising her faith was more in The Salvation Army than God, she could not understand why he wouldn't "pull her out" of her struggle serving at Warragul Corps in Victoria, her second appointment since being commissioned as a Salvation Army officer in 2012.
+Realising her faith was more in The Salvation Army than God, she could not understand why he wouldn't "pull her out" of her struggle appointment since being commissioned as a Salvation Army officer in 2012.
 Her first appointment was at Victor Harbor, South Australia.
 Photo: Victor Harbor Times with not-as-yet-diagnosed depression.
 "I replaced my old crutch, The Salvation Army, with smoking, drinking and other bad habits," she explained to Warcry in 2013.